Post Updated to include Fair Use considerations, June 2017

 Stay in touch with a Mobile WiFi Hotspot

 Postcards are wistfully nice but if you’re traveling abroad they’ll arrive after you get home.
-They make nice memories though.
 I’m banking on my digital systems and photos for memories and look forward to keeping up with work and family with my Xcom Global Mobile WiFi Hotspot.

 Have you used a Mobile WiFi device?
 Let me know how it worked in the comments section!